 Duration is for the length of set and rest periods.
 This is a core portion of any training program, as it can increase or decrease the intensity of any workout.
-At F45, to maximize caloric burn, cardio workouts have short rest periods between exercises; in other words, it’s circuit training.
+At F45, to maximize caloric burn and training intensity, workouts have short rest periods between exercises; in other words, it’s circuit training.
 For the cardio sessions I attended, intra-set rest periods were as short as – get this, 5 seconds – yes, 5 seconds.
-Talk about not flushing out lactic acid build up or allowing ATP replenishment for proper muscle contraction.
+Talk about not flushing out lactic acid build-up or allowing ATP replenishment for proper muscle contraction.
 The below quote from the article “Rest Periods Between Sets” by the International Sports Sciences Association summarizes this point.

 F45 workouts are pre-made; I’m guessing from the headquarters of the F45 franchise.
 There are a variety of exercises per class, up to 13 in my experience at the gym, performed at three to four sets for 45 seconds each exercise.
-The rest between sets varied from 5 seconds to 30 seconds, depending on whether the workout was strength or cardio.
+During my trial, the rest between sets varied from 5 seconds to 30 seconds, depending on whether the workout was strength or cardio.
 Exercises ranged from basic movements, like push-ups, to somewhat advanced movements, such as bosu ball goblet squats.